What is a Data Management Plan?

 Funding agency requirements

-Many federal agencies and private foundations who support research require for data management plans and mechanisms for data sharing and access as a part of the grant process.
+Many federal agencies and private foundations who support research require data management plans that include mechanisms for data sharing and access to research results as a part of the grant making process.
 These requirements vary between organizations and it is best to identify potential funding agencies and then check individual requirements before drafting the Data Management Plan.
 You can use available DMP tools to start this process.

 How we can help